kataqatsi/kataqatsi_blog/posts/2023/04/06/making-this-blog.md

 ![blog stats](../../../../../img/blog_stats.png)

-Just a few modifications here and there to the formatting to include the profile seen on the right --->
+Just a few modifications here and there to the formatting to include the profile seen on the right (or bottom on mobile) --->

 Maybe change some colors.

 <span style="color:yellow">color</span> -> <span style="color:orange">color</span>

 Now for deploying.. looks like it comes baked with a deploy to vercel button... close enough to netlify.